antoineGoyard/Brief-4/README.md

 https://www.figma.com/file/wpYbzIRzlRrhwy76gaAUkI/brief-4?node-id=11%3A561

 Appreciation:
-thank you for our exceptional voice actors. thank you for our Dj ZYAD.
+Thank you for our exceptional voice actors#C&E.
+Thank you for our Dj ZYAD.